 Experience the ultimate sailing adventure in the breathtaking Sea of Cortez with a Cruise N Learn (ASA 103 + ASA 104) sailing lessons in La Paz, Mexico.
 Set sail from Marina Palmira aboard the Catalina 42′ sailboat, Vantage, and explore the magnificent winds and warm waters of the Gulf of California.
 Fly into Cabo, meet your experienced instructors and fellow classmates, and embark on an educational journey that will enhance your sailing skills while immersing you in the stunning beauty of the Sea of Cortez.
-Plus, enjoy a special 10% discount when you book a shared bunk (this offer is only available by phone, call to book).
 Don’t miss this incredible opportunity to take the next step in your sailing adventures and create unforgettable memories in one of the world’s most captivating sailing destinations.
+For the safety of our students and staff, Seattle Sailing Club requires proof of a COVID-19 vaccination for all overnight lessons.

 SSC MEMBER PRICE